sodadata/docs/soda-sql/configure.md

   POSTGRES_USERNAME: someusername
   POSTGRES_PASSWORD: somepassword
 ```
 5. In your command-line interface, use the `soda analyze` command to get Soda SQL to sift through the contents of your data source and automatically prepare a scan YAML file for each dataset. <br /><br />Soda SQL uses the name of the dataset to name each YAML file which it puts a new `/tables` directory in the warehouse directory.
-Optionally, you can set parameters to [include or exclude specific datasets](#specify-or-exclude-datasets-to-analyze) during analysis.<br />
+If you wish, you can set options to [include or exclude specific datasets](#add-analyze-options) during analysis.<br />
 <br />
 ```shell
 soda analyze